 Clarifies the scope of protections against discrimination on the basis of disability under the New York state human rights law in the areas of employment, public accommodations and government services to be consistent with the federal Americans with Disabilities Act and the current policies and practices of the division of human rights.

 STATE OF NEW YORK

-AN ACT to amend the state finance law, in relation to establishing an
+AN ACT to amend the executive law, in relation to clarifying the scope

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
 Legislative intent.
 With the enactment of chapter 988 of

 2 the laws of 1974, the legislature began to extend to people with disa-

 3 bilities guarantees that such individuals would not be discriminated

 4 against on the basis of their disability in employment, use of public

 5 accommodations and in a broad range of other areas and activities